bloc40/ibham/README.md

 To retrieve the votes:

     item.up_votes         # Returns the total number of positive votes item.down_votes       # Returns the total number of negative votes

     item.up_percentage    # Returns the percentage of positive votes item.down_percentage  # Returns the percentage of negative votes

-    item.vote_result          # Retuns the result of votes
+    item.vote_sum         # Retuns the result of votes

 For more information visit [the documentation page](http://rubydoc.info/github/bloc40/ibham/master/frames).